Miserlou/ADGMaker/README.md

 # ADGMaker

-Create Ableton Live Instuments from the Creative Commons Philharmonic Orchestra samples.
+Create Free (as in Freedom!)
+Ableton Live Instuments from the (http://www.philharmonia.co.uk/explore/make_music/double_bass)[Philharmonic Orchestra] samples.

 ## Usage

-Download an instrument from [http://www.philharmonia.co.uk/explore/make_music/double_bass](the Philharmonic website) and unzip it.
+Download an instrument from (http://www.philharmonia.co.uk/explore/make_music/double_bass)[the Philharmonic website] and unzip it.

 Then, (from a virtualenv), run: